likhithaap/llama_impact_hackathon-Rag-code-generator/README.md

-# RAG-Pipeline: Retrieval-Augmented Generation with PDF Processing

-This project implements a sophisticated Retrieval Augmented Generation (RAG) system for processing and extracting insights from PDF documents using advanced embedding and language models.
+This project generates code for Retrieval-Augmented Generation (RAG), implementing chunking, embedding, storing data in a vector database, and performing automatic code review and correction using advanced LLMs.
+It ultimately delivers the finalized code file.

 ---